U.S. Congresswoman Lesko visits Luke AFB

-U.S. Congresswoman Debbie Lesko (AZ-08) speaks with 56th Force Support Squadron Airmen while visiting the Ray V. Hensman Dining Facility, March 23, 2021, at Luke Air Force Base, Arizona.
-Lesko visited many support units on base during the immersion tour and gained an in-depth understanding of the Luke mission.
+U.S. Congresswoman Debbie Lesko (AZ-08) and staff stand with members of the 56th Fighter Wing leadership team during a group photo in front of an F-35 Lightning II fighter aircraft, March 23, 2021, at Luke Air Force Base, Arizona.
+Lesko learned about the base’s fighter pilot training mission and how its current operations contribute to enforcing national security goals.
 (U.S. Air Force photo by Tech.
 Sgt.
 Matt Davis)

 |Date Taken: